xtknight/ash-parser/README.md

 - Due to same architecture, accuracy should be very close to Greedy SyntaxNet

 Differences from SyntaxNet:
+- Context file with redundant or boilerplate information is unnecessary
 - Supports GPU: training phase can complete in minutes
 - Pure Python3 implementation.
 No need for bazel
 - LAS (Labeled Attachment Score) prints out during evaluation